Journey to accelerate change

 “Customer” is a broad concept.
 It includes direct customers, freight operators, plus indirect customers, such as passengers and neighbours living nearby.

-For the IT Team, staff are the customers.
-This is also varied: some staff work in dangerous environments others are corporate users, who need to run office systems effectively.
-IT focuses on how they provide services more effectively to all front line staff.
-So, what is great customer service for their staff?
+For the IT Team, staff members are their customers.
+This is also varied: some staff members work in dangerous environments, others are corporate users who need to run office systems effectively.
+IT focuses on how they provide services more effectively to all frontline staff.
+So, what is great customer service for staff?

 Areas of focus to deliver against for their customers:

 - Safety – Every process must enhance the safe operations.